Configuring the Widget

 - If multiple properties should be combined into a single field, list them on different lines within the same field input.

-, and you want them displayed together in the First field, enter:
+For example, if you have an object with properties firstName and lastName, and you want them displayed together in the First field, enter:

 firstName